intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/horizontal-federated-learning/hfl.md

 ./start_aesm_service.sh
 ```

-If running in the cloud, please modify the `PCCS server address` in the `sgx_default_qcnl.conf` file and fill in the PCCS address of the cloud.
+If running in the cloud, please modify the `PCCS server address` in the `sgx_default_qcnl.conf` file and fill in the PCCS address of the cloud and ignore the `<PCCS ip addr>` parameter.

 ### Run the training scripts
 Run the script for the corresponding job in each container.